Make Flutter Web Apps More Native Like

 Background

 I’ve built the client app of RSS Brain with Flutter so that I don’t need to write different code for different platforms.
-It’s a pleasant to write Flutter code.
-And the app works good enough for Android and iOS.
+It’s pleasant to write Flutter code.
+And the app works well enough for Android and iOS.
 However, Flutter web support is a different story.
 You can feel the app is just not a normal website.
-I’m not satisfy with that.
+I’m not satisfied with that.
 After attempts to make it more like a native web page and failed, I’m rewriting it with web technology again.
 That’s why the last blog post is about htmx.

 How Flutter Renders a Web Page